datacarpentry/python-socialsci/episodes/02-basics.md

 ~~~
 {: .python}

-When you specify 3 parameters as we have for list(7); the fisrt is start value, the second is one past the last value and the 3rd parameter is a step value by which to count.
+When you specify 3 parameters as we have for list(7); the first is start value, the second is one past the last value and the 3rd parameter is a step value by which to count.
 The step value can be negative

-`list(7)` produces the even numbers from 1 to 10.
+`list7` produces the even numbers from 1 to 10.

 > ## Exercise
 >
-> 1. What is produced if you change the step value in `list(7)` to -2 ?
+> 1. What is produced if you change the step value in `list7` to -2 ?
 Is this what you expected?
 > 2. Create a list using the range() function which contains the even number between 1 and 10 in reverse order ([10,8,6,4,2])
 >
 > > ## Solution